akarshtyagi08-lgtm/CNN-Image-Classifier-Python-PyTorch/README.md

 Epoch: 50/50 | Loss: 2.7488
 Accuracy in Testing: 98.69%

-🛠️ Installation & Requirements
+---

-Install the dependencies:
+## 🚀 How to Run

-pip install torch torchvision
+### 1. Training & Evaluation

-🚀 Execution & Usage
+Run the training script to fetch the MNIST dataset, train across 50 epochs, print test accuracy, and save weights to `model.pth`:

-1. Training the Model
+python train.py

-Run the script to download the MNIST dataset, train across 50 epochs, display results, and export model.pth: python train.py
+### 2. Loading the Model for Predictions

-2. Performing Inference
+import torch
-Load the trained weights model.pth directly into the network: import torch from train import SimpleCNN
+from train import SimpleCNN